spapadias/wharf/README.md

 # Cite Us

-To cite our paper, add the following BibTeX snippet of the extended version to your bibliography:
+To cite our paper, add the following BibTeX snippet to your bibliography:

 ```
 @article{DBLP:journals/pvldb/PapadiasKQM22,